-This setup draws inspiration from Authenticated Boot and Disk Encryption on Linux and Unlocking LUKS2 volumes with TPM2, FIDO2, PKCS#11 Security Hardware on systemd 248 by Lennart Poettering, and combines my previous posts Unlock LUKS rootfs with TPM2 key, Secure boot on Arch Linux with sbctl and dracut, and Arch Linux with LUKS and (almost) no configuration.
+This setup draws inspiration from Authenticated Boot and Disk Encryption on Linux and Unlocking LUKS2 volumes with TPM2, FIDO2, PKCS#11 Security Hardware on systemd 248 by Lennart Poettering, and combines my previous posts on these topics.

 What this setup does

 - Authenticate the boot loader, kernel, initramfs, microcode with Secure Boot, using my own custom keys.
 Nothing can boot which wasn’t signed by my keys.

 - Everything is either authenticated with my keys (kernel, initramfs, microcode) or encrypted (system partition).

 - Encrypt the system partition, and unlock it automatically if the boot process was authenticated, by means of a TPM2 key bound to the secure boot state.

 - Give every user their own dedicated encrypted home directory, which gets unlocked at login and locked again at logout.

 What it doesn’t

 - Show an ugly LUKS password prompt at boot (even with Plymouth it’s not really pretty).